bhj2001/Automated-Testing/README.md

 #### Steps to use

-command to run in linux
+command to run in linux terminal

 chmod +x cPlusPlusTesting.sh